quicwg/base-drafts/draft-ietf-quic-transport.md

 The first flight of 0-RTT packets use the same Destination and Source Connection ID values as the client's first Initial.

-The Destination Connection ID field in the server's Initial packet contains a connection ID that is chosen by the recipient of the packet (i.e., the client);
-the Source Connection ID includes the connection ID that the sender of the packet wishes to use (see {{connection-id}}).
 The server MUST use consistent Source Connection IDs during the handshake.

 On first receiving an Initial or Retry packet from the server, the client uses the Source Connection ID supplied by the server as the Destination Connection ID